woelfisch/YoteCache/README.md

 ## Third party software dependencies and copyrights

-Note that the following components are required for PhotoYote to work but are not part of the git repository.
+Note that the following components are required for PhotoYote to work but ~~are not~~ *should not be* part of the git repository.

 ### The server side
 PhotoYote is written in Python.
 Apart from the Python interpreter itself and dependencies on the Python standard